Quick reference guide

 • A codification process (i.e., creating a unified EGX code for the trading parties (seller(s) and buyer(s)), to the extent such codification is not already created at any point prior to the sale.

 • The EGX usually issues the share transfer certificates proving the transfer of the sold shares to the buyer on the same day of execution.
-However, if the shares being transferred are registered with the MCDR, the transaction goes through the MCDR following its execution at EGX.
+However, if the shares being transferred are registered with the MCDR, the transaction goes through the MCDR following its execution at the EGX.

-Certain aspects of the process described above could in practice change from time to time based on internal circulars or policies of the relevant regulators (e.g., the FRA or the EGX) that are not necessarily publicly available.
+Certain aspects of the process described above could, in practice, change from time to time based on internal circulars or policies of the relevant regulators (e.g., the FRA or the EGX) that are not necessarily publicly available.

 Asset sale

 There is no specific legal framework regulating asset sale deals in Egypt.
-The transfer of title of the relevant business assets is done though separate instruments, depending on the relevant asset class, to cover the transferred business components (such as the sale of real property, assignment or contract amendment, licenses and permits amendments or transfers, etc.).
+The transfer of title of the relevant business assets is done through separate instruments, depending on the relevant asset class, to cover the transferred business components (such as the sale of real property, assignment or contract amendment, licenses and permits amendments or transfers, etc.).
 It is common, though, for the parties to enter into a master asset sale agreement, or a business transfer agreement, in order to regulate the overall sale process and set out the commercial terms and protection package negotiated by the parties.
 The approach to the due diligence exercise would naturally differ when the underlying structure of the transaction is intended to be implemented through an asset sale, to identify the legal means through which each selected asset will be transferred (e.g., the selected assets need to be capable of being assignable or transferred pursuant to their underlying agreements or ownership documents).

 Approvals/registrations